How we engage the public

 - community-led projects that involve people with the science that shapes their lives, like The Nappy Science Gang, Dharavi Biennale and Shift.ms

-- innovative projects in the creative industry, like The Secret Life of 4 Year Olds, Gingersnap and Brainstorm
+- innovative projects in the creative industry, like The Secret Life of 4 Year Olds, Hellblade and Brainstorm

 - major public engagement initiatives that have offered new perspectives to thousands of people, like The Crunch

-- partnerships with organisations that can reach a range of different audiences, like Engaging Libraries with Carnegie UK Trust.
+- partnerships with organisations that can reach a range of different audiences, like Curiosity, a grant scheme in partnership with Children in Need.

 We also run Wellcome Collection, the free visitor destination for the incurably curious.

-We want our work to reach as many people as possible, especially people we don’t talk to yet.
+We want our work to reach as many people as possible, especially people we haven’t yet talked to.
 We prioritise projects for audiences who have few opportunities to engage with research.
-If you represent a community or organisation that we’re not involved with, we’d love to hear from you.

 - the writers, producers and commissioners exploring biomedical research in broadcast and film